dhrosa/bamboo-stash/docs/usage.rst

 Advanced Usage
 --------------

-If you want to control exactly where the cached data is stored, you can pass an explicit directory name to :py:class:`Stash`:
+If you want to control exactly where the cached data is stored, you can explicitly instantiate a :py:class:`Stash` object and pass it a directory name:

 .. code:: python